asmeta/asmeta_based_applications/MRM_CBD/Readme.md

-This folder contains the tool software artifacts (including models and the scenarios of the Medicine Reminder and Monitoring (MRM) System) for the paper "AsmetaComp: a Tool for Runtime Contract Checking with I/O Abstract State Machines" submitted at the FORTE 2026: IFIP WG 6.1 International Conference on Formal Techniques for Distributed Objects, Components, and Systems.
+This folder contains the tool software artifacts (including models and the scenarios of the Medicine Reminder and Monitoring (MRM) System) for the paper "AsmetaComp: a Tool for Runtime Contract Checking with I/O Abstract State Machines" submitted at FORTE 2026 - 46th International Conference on Formal Techniques for Distributed Objects, Components, and Systems.

 The MRM system is designed to control a smart medicine dispenser (a remotely controllable pillbox) for medicine administration.